Transform your classic Charger, Challenger, Dart or other classic Mopar into a restomod that drives, corners and launches like a modern machine.

 What spindles are used with these kits?

 QA1 spindles start as Mustang II components and have modified steering arms.
 Standard Mustang II spindles cannot be used.
 Both standard height and 2” drop spindles systems are offered.
-Drop spindles require 18” or larger wheels.
+Drop spindles require 18” or larger wheels and 12" or larger disc brakes.

 What is the ride height range for standard versus drop spindles?

 The ride height range for standard spindles is 0-2” lower than stock and the drop spindles provide 2”-4” lower than stock.
-Drop spindles require 18” minimum diameter wheel to provide room for the steering arm and outer tie rod end.
+Drop spindles require 18” minimum diameter wheels and 12" diameter brakes to provide room for the steering arm and outer tie rod end.

 What brakes options are available for these systems?